-Both the risk model and the IT controls are based on and aligned with market best-practices, like COBIT5 and COSO.
+Both the risk model and the IT controls are based on market best practices, like COBIT5 and COSO.
 The evolution thereof over the long term is maintained by including the new needs arising from the changing regulatory compliance framework that applies to the IT systems and services, as well as the recommendations and guidelines of auditors and relevant third parties.

-As part of the general IT controls model, there is a regular evaluation of the effectiveness of the information technology controls in the area of financial systems, adopting the appropriate measures if any incident is detected.
+As part of the general IT controls model, there is a regular evaluation of the effectiveness of the information technology controls implemented in the area of financial systems, adopting the appropriate measures if any incident is detected.

-On an annual basis, the heads of the IT systems of the Iberdrola group certify the effectiveness of the internal controls established regarding the financial reporting systems.
-This certification covers the relevant financial systems based on the scope of the external financial audit and the considerations of systems organisation, internal assurance, internal audit and the relevant business organisations within the group.
+The heads of the Iberdrola group's information systems certify the effectiveness of the internal controls established over the financial reporting systems on an annual basis.
+This certification covers the relevant financial systems based on the scope of the external financial audit and the considerations of systems organisation, internal assurance, internal audit and the relevant business organisations within the boundary of the Iberdrola group.

-For financial year 2021, the total number of systems covered by the IT controls system was 44, on which a model of 21 controls was applied, most of which are evaluated and applied by the Systems Division, and in some cases by other business organisations.
+For financial year 2022, the total number of systems covered by the IT controls system was 48, on which a model of 21 controls was applied, most of which are evaluated and applied by the Systems Division, and in some cases by other business organisations.

 The frequency of the evaluation is annual or biannual, depending on the nature of the control, and it is performed using a principle of sampling of all of the relevant evidence in each case.
-The entire process of evaluating the IT controls is supported by a GRC system and is supervised annually by the Internal Audit Area.
+The entire process of evaluating the IT controls is supported by a "GRC" (Governance, Risks and Compliance) system and is supervised annually by the Internal Audit Area.

-F.3.3.
-Internal control policies and procedures for overseeing the management of activities subcontracted to third parties, as well as of those aspects of assessment, calculation or valuation entrusted to independent experts, which may materially affect financial statements.
+F.3.3 Internal control policies and procedures for overseeing the management of activities subcontracted to third parties, as well as of those aspects of assessment, calculation or valuation entrusted to independent experts, which may materially affect financial statements.

-In general terms, the Iberdrola group does not have significant functions subcontracted to third parties with a direct impact on financial information.
+In general terms, the companies of the Iberdrola group do not have significant functions subcontracted to third parties with a direct impact on financial information.
 The evaluations, calculations or assessments entrusted to third parties that could materially affect the financial statements are considered to be activities relevant to the generation of financial information leading to the identification of any priority risks of error, which involves the design of associated internal controls.
 These controls cover the internal analysis and approval of fundamental assumptions to be used, as well as the review of the evaluations, calculations or assessments made by outside parties, by comparing them to the calculations made internally.

-F.4 Information and communication
+F.4.
+Information and communication.